Degri95/Pewlett-Hackard-Analysis/README.md

 ![retiring titles table](/Resources/retiring_titles.PNG)

 - our mentor eligibility table had a count of 1,549.
-This number is only 2.14% of the employees retiring, leaving 70,909 roles to fill.
+This number is only 2.14% of the employees retiring.

 ![eligibility count table](/Resources/eligibility_count.PNG)

-- out of the 1,549 employees eligible for mentorship 724 (46.7%) are already in a senior role.
+- out of the 1,549 employees eligible for the mentorship program, 724 (46.7%) are in a senior role.
 748 (48.3%) out of the 1,549 employees have an engineering role.

+- The ratio of eligible mentors to mentee ratio to would be about 1:47.

+## Summary